Cherry Blossom Festival 2021

-Once more than five flowers on the special Somei Yoshino trees have bloomed, the Tokyo Meteorological Agency can declare the official start of cherry blossom season.
-Visitors crowd into Japan to experience all of the beauty and ceremony around this blossoming of the sakura.
+Once more than five flowers on the special Somei Yoshino trees have bloomed, the Tokyo Meteorological Agency declares the official start of cherry blossom season.
+In normal years, visitors crowd into Japan to celebrate the beauty of the sakura first-hand.

-To mark sakura season last year, Legoland Japan hosted a Guinness World Record-settting LEGO cherry blossom tree, built from more than 800,000 bricks and measuring 14 ft 4 in tall, 17 ft 9 in long and 16 ft 2 in wide.
+To mark the 2018 sakura season, Legoland Japan hosted a Guinness World Record-settting LEGO cherry blossom tree, built from more than 800,000 bricks and measuring 14 ft 4 in tall, 17 ft 9 in long and 16 ft 2 in wide.

-The Vancouver Cherry Blossom Festival – from April 4th to 28th in 2019 – is our annual celebration of the sakura.
-The Honourable Dr. David C. Lam was a key benefactor behind the festival and a grove has been planted at VanDusen Botanical Garden to honour him.
+The Vancouver Cherry Blossom Festival – which usually runs live in April – is our annual celebration of the sakura.
+The Honourable Dr. David C. Lam was a key benefactor behind the festival, and a grove has been planted at VanDusen Botanical Garden to honour him.

 Header Photo: Tomoko Uji